mjeaton/ohio-tech/README.md

 # Ohio Technical User Groups and Conferences

-In an effort to make it easier to find cool user groups and tech events in Ohio, I'm crowd-sourcing this repo.
+In an effort to make it easier to find cool user groups and tech events in Ohio, I created this repo and hope to keep it updated through community involvement.

 ## Conferences